Jesusdiazcienciadatos/ationetdocs/AN-Stand_AloneTerminalUserManual_EN.md

 	<tr>
 		<td><img src="Content/Images/standAloneTerminal/19E.png"></td>
 		<td>
 			Select option 1 form the menu to make a pre-authorization and start operating.
+Or you can press ALPHA button and type de identification.
 		</td>
 	</tr>
 	<tr>